 Architectsdoxiadis+ / Thomas Doxiadis, Terpsi Kremali

-From the architect.
+Text description provided by the architects.
 The Aegean islands are known for their great and dramatic beauty.
 Significantly, this beauty is the result of the interaction of natural and human agents, both in its creation and in its perception and representation: the white chapel on top of a hill, the traditional village overlooking the sunset, the golden wheat-fields overlooking the sea.
 These elements were not constructed with any attempts or notion of the picturesque; however, they are the result of self-organizing systems of structures and processes developed over millennia.

 The Cycladic landscape is a synthesis of the physical (structure and process) and the cultural (perception and representation).
 These aspects of landscape are completely interrelated, as culture is formed by the land on which it develops and in turn forms the land in continuous dynamic cycles.
 Like most landscape patterns, those of the Aegean are characterized by emergence, i.e. the formation of complex forms from simple rules of behavior, which result in non-deterministic spatial patterns at small scales but recognizable distributions and tendencies at large scales.